 Policy Title Summary C-GD 31: Mixed land use and compact developments should be encouraged in urban areas wherever appropriate and compatible with city plans and existing development for the purposes of enhancing community identity, creating more affordable housing, reduced auto dependency, trip reduction, and improved environmental quality.
 C-GD 32: Mixed land use and compact development should be encouraged which clusters employment, residential, and the types of land uses, goods, and services customarily needed on a daily basis around transit stations, along transit corridors, and in other appropriate urban locations.
 C-GD 38: Increases in employment should be consistent with the following: a. the rate of housing supply increase; b. the ability of cities and districts to provide needed urban services and infrastructure without lessening levels of service to existing neighborhoods; and c. the attainment of environmental quality standards.
 C-GD 40: Improved balance between employment and housing opportunities should include the need for: a. increased overall supply and more varied types of housing; b. housing costs commensurate with household income distribution; and c. increased proximity of housing to employment centers.
 C-EC(i) 9: Continue to monitor the impact of job growth in reducing unemployment and underemployment in the county.
-C-EC 3: Diversification in the mix of local industry should be encouraged in Santa C-EC 3: Diversification in the mix of local industry should be encouraged in Santa Clara County to achieve a broader base of industrial and commercial activities in order to insulate the local economy from possible future economic downturns and to provide more lower skilled jobs City of Santa Clara City of Santa Clara 2010- 2035 General Plan (City of Santa Clara 2010) The City of Santa Clara adopted the City of Santa Clara 2010-2035 General Plan in November 2010.
+C-EC 3: Diversification in the mix of local industry should be encouraged in Santa Clara County to achieve a broader base of industrial and commercial activities in order to insulate the local economy from possible future economic downturns and to provide more lower skilled jobs City of Santa Clara City of Santa Clara 2010- 2035 General Plan (City of Santa Clara 2010) The City of Santa Clara adopted the City of Santa Clara 2010-2035 General Plan in November 2010.
 The following goals and policies are relevant to the project: 5.3.1-P5 Implement a range of development densities and intensities within General Plan land use classification requirements to provide diversity, use land efficiently and meet population and employment growth.
 5.3.1-P13 Support high density and intensity development within a quarter-mile of transit hubs and stations and along transit corridors.
 5.3.2-P1 Encourage the annual construction of the housing units necessary to meet the City's regional housing needs assessment by reducing constraints to housing finance and development.
 Commercial Land Use Policies 5.3.5-P1 Provide a mix of retail and commercial uses to meet the needs of local customers and draw patrons from the greater region.
-5.3.5-P2 Encourage existing Santa Clara businesses to retain and expand employment opportunities and strengthen the existing tax base.
 5.3.5-P2 Encourage existing businesses that may be displaced by new development to relocate within Santa Clara.
 City of San Jose Envision San Jose 2040 General Plan (City of San Jose 2011) The City of San Jose adopted the Envision San Jose 2040 General Plan in 2011.
 The following goals and policies are relevant to the project: IE-1.2: Plan for the retention and expansion of a strategic mix of employment activities at appropriate locations throughout the City to support a balanced economic base, including industrial suppliers and services, commercial/retail